LifengWang/ReportGen/README.txt

-Please copy the used yarn-site.xml in /var/run/cloudera-scm-agent/process/XXX on the nodemanager node to the Project folder.
+Please copy the  /var/run/cloudera-scm-agent/process/id-yarn-NODEMANAGER/yarn-site.xml on the nodemanager node to the Project folder.